• Skip to primary navigation

 If you're making them into ornaments, they should be hard.
 This will give them more support when they're hanging on the Christmas tree.
 If you're baking them just to eat, you can make them hard or soft, whichever is your preference.

-How do you know when they are done?
+How do you know when gingerbread is done?

 Gingerbread is baked when the edges are set.
 For a crisper cookie, make sure you can see a slight darkening around the edges.
 Watch out for dark brown edges or bottoms; that means that the cookie is burnt.

-Will they harden as they cool?
+Will gingerbread cookies harden as they cool?

 Yes, gingerbread hardens quite a bit as it cools.
 Even well-baked gingerbread is soft when it comes out of the oven, so be careful not to overbake the gingerbread.

-How long do gingerbread cookies last?
+How do you store gingerbread cookies?

 Expert Tips